 When used on roads, bicycle lanes and in car parks, the headlights of every passing vehicle re-energises the Safety Path linemarking and pavement marking, extending the longevity of the enhanced visibility line.

 In daylight and bright moonlight, Safety Paths linemarking and pavement marking looks and functions like ordinary lines, but in dark conditions it emits stored light enhancing its visibility and the consequential safety benefits for road users, workers and the public.

-A significant advantage of Safety Path’s lines and markings on roads is that it is more visible than ordinary linemarking, and is significantly cheaper to install and operate than electric road lighting.
+A significant advantage of Safety Path’s lines and markings on roads is that it is more visible to some road users, bicycle riders and pedestrians than ordinary linemarking, and is significantly cheaper to install and operate than electric road lighting.
 There’s no electricity emissions, and no roadside poles that become new roadside hazards.
 It gives road agencies, road managers and Councils an option for affordably treating dark high-risk roads without the design, construction and operating costs of electric road lighting.

 OmniGrip Direct is an authorised supplier and installer of Safety Path photoluminescent linemarking and pavement marking on roads.
+Safety Path works with APAS accredited paint manufacturers to develop its coatings.
 OmniGrip Direct and Safety Path are part of the SmarterLite Group of companies.

 SPECIAL safety APPLICATIONS

 When the power or lighting fail within industrial or commercial buildings and sites, workers may be trapped in a high-risk environment, or even in complete darkness within an enclosed area.
 When Safety Path coatings are used as a guideline or to mark the extent of safe walkways, trapped workers can still find their way to safety.